 In Kung Fu, the belt is seen as a weapon and not just as a status of how long you have been fighting and it is also an important part of the ceremonial uniform.

 Originally the color of sashes worn by Chinese people had nothing to do with kung fu fighting or ranking, they were just an addition to theater performances.

-The bold colors of the ashes were worn by actors to stand out to the crowd and to add verve to their performances.
+The bold colors of the sashes were worn by actors to stand out to the crowd and to add verve to their performances.
 You will still see people use sashes in Chinese theater, even though they are now widely recognized as martial arts belts.

 Color Structure in Kung Fu Belts

 Most schools use the belt system to rank kung fu but not all.
 Some schools will stick to the signing of the scroll as an indication of a students progression.